Nov05/SAP-ABAP/ABAP 201/001 factory.md

 ﻿# ABAP Object Factory Implementation

 This is simple program to implement factory design.

-Factory design is used to abstract the process of creating objects so the type of object created can be specified at run-time.
+1. Factory design is used to abstract the process of creating objects so the type of object created can be specified at runtime.

+2. ABAP interface object is in use in this case.

+3. This program creats either a `Sales Order` object or a `Sales Quotation` at runtime.

 #### Object-Oriented Factory Method Design Pattern UML